BEST STARTS FOR KIDS

 With my own family I had organization and routines in place so we ate well.

 Children are happier and more settled if they're fed good foods at similar times each day.
-For example: breakfast before they leave the house, a healthy lunch with access to water and a healthy kid friendly dinner at night.
+For example: breakfast before they leave the house, a healthy lunch with access to water followed up by a healthy kid friendly dinner at night at a reasonable hour.

 Routines ensured I didn’t waste time coercing or bribing my children to do what was required on a regular basis.